Alfresco/alfresco-ng2-components/docs/dev-containers.md

 Tip: to discover available projects and targets, run `pn nx show projects` and inspect each project's `project.json` (or workspace configuration).

+## Nx Daemon and Graph Ports in Dev Containers

+For this repository's VS Code Dev Container, Nx daemon is enabled (`NX_DAEMON=true`) to speed up repeated local Nx commands by keeping project graph state warm between runs.

+Notes:

+- Avoid forcing `CI=true` in day-to-day dev containers if you want daemon benefits.
+- Keep `CI=true` for real CI pipelines and short-lived/ephemeral containers.
+- If needed, disable daemon for a single command with `NX_DAEMON=false pn nx <target>`.

+When running Nx commands, VS Code may show a notification about a port being opened by Nx Graph.
+This is expected when Nx serves the graph UI locally; it is typically a localhost-only temporary port used for visualization.

 ## Git Operations and Signing

 You can use Git inside the container, outside the container, or split responsibilities for better key safety.